Photo: Fred Cattroll

-He’s Managing Editor of AFOA Canada’s Journal of Aboriginal Management and his work has appeared in the National Post, Huffington Post, CBC, Ottawa Citizen, and elsewhere.
+Since 2012 he’s been Managing Editor of AFOA Canada’s Journal of Aboriginal Management and his work has appeared in the National Post, Huffington Post, CBC, Ottawa Citizen, and elsewhere.
 Wayne was a weekly CTV News panelist and currently hosts The Roundtable Podcast, featuring interviews with prominent Indigenous leaders and professionals.
 His book Residential Schools, With the Words and Images of Survivors was a 2015 TD Canadian Children’s Literature Award finalist and winner of the 2016 Forest of Reading Golden Oak Award.
+Full Circle: the Aboriginal Healing Foundation & the Unfinished Work of Hope, Healing & Reconciliation (download as a PDF) was published in 2014 and tells the story of the Aboriginal Healing Foundation, where he was Director of Communications.

 • Judith C. Spear, MS, CMC, BCC | Team Development Associate